openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-scroll-swipe-scroll.md

 public func nestedScroll(value: NestedScrollOptions): This
 ```

-**Description:** Sets the nested scroll mode for both forward and backward directions to achieve scroll linkage with parent components.
+**Description:** Sets the nested scroll mode for both directions to achieve coordinated scrolling with the parent component.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full